tariq86/react-native-pjsip-app/README.md

 To run on iOS, you can call either `npm run ios` (recommended) _or_ `react-native run-ios`  from the project root directory.

 ##### Note: I have only tested on an iPhone XS Emulator running 12.1, compiled using XCode version 10.2.

+---
+---
+---

+# THIS REPOSITORY HAS BEEN ARCHIVED!
+NEW REPOSITORY [HERE](https://github.com/tariq86/rn-sip-app)